rburketaylor/clipboard-sync/README.md

 ## Electron App

-The desktop app shows recent clips and lets you create/copy entries.
-It talks to the backend at `BACKEND_URL` (defaults to `http://localhost:8000`).
+The desktop app shows recent clips and lets you create/copy/delete entries.
+It talks to the backend at `BACKEND_URL` (defaults to `http://localhost:8000`) for all operations, including the new DELETE support—no additional environment variables are required.

 ## Security & Config